-Here’s five bold predictions for Super Bowl LVI
+Here are five bold predictions for Super Bowl LVI

 Burrow will have a great game, but it’ll come with heavy pressure.

 No quarterback has had to survive more than Burrow.
 He was sacked 51 times during the regular season.
 The Titans got to him nine times last month.
-Still, he’s been able to win three playoff games and has the Bengals in the Super Bowl.
+Still, he’s been able to win three playoff games.

 His goal is to smoke another cigar after a win, but it won’t be easy.
 He’s one of the best quarterbacks under pressure, and Pro Football Focus gives him a 89.6 rating when pressured.
 What’s amazing is how quickly he gets rid of the ball — 2.69 seconds on average.
 And somehow he completed 70.4 percent of his passes.